 Autistic Pride Day, on the 18th June, is a growing grassroots initiative by the Autistic community.
 It is a day initiated and led by Autistics individuals themselves to celebrate their neurodiversity.
-It is distinctly separate from the Autism Awareness Day / week held in April each year, which tends to focus on Autism… Continue reading Autistic Pride: I am Proud of Who I Am
+It is distinctly separate from the Autism Awareness Day / week held in April each year, which tends to focus on Autism from a… Continue reading Autistic Pride: I am Proud of Who I Am

 Bill started bouncing and flapping.
 The Helper told Bill to calm down.
 Mumma said, "Its ok".
 Then she looked at Bill and said, "I like that you are feeling happy this morning".
 Bill flapped harder and said, "Bill going to the pub.
 Bill going to the pub"!
 Across the road from my school there is… Continue reading The Changing World of Autism – a generational story